-If you are storing your rope for a while or stuffing it away in a back pack, coiling a climbing rope is worth the effort and will save you lots of time untangling knots that have mysteriously tied themselves in the middle of your rope.
+If you are storing your rope for a while or stuffing it away in a back pack, coiling a climbing rope is worth the effort and will save you lots of time untangling knots that have mysteriously tied themselves in the middle of it.

 Coiling a Climbing Rope

-To start, find the middle of your rope.
 Some ropes have a convenient middle marker to make this easy.
 If yours doesn't, find both ends and hold them together.
-Shuffle both the strands of rope through your hands until you get to the middle point.
+Then shuffle both the strands of rope through your hands until you get to the middle point.

-Pull your hand along the rope, creating enough space to flick the two strands in front of you over your head, so they rest on your shoulders with the first two.
+Pull your hand along the rope, creating enough space to flick the next two strands over your head, so they rest on your shoulders with the first two.

 Repeat this with your other hand in the opposite direction.

-Use both hands to take the rope off your shoulders, draping the middle of the loops over your arm.
+Use both hands to take the rope off your shoulders, and drape the middle of the loops over your arm.

-Push a loop of these ends through the top of the main loops of rope.
+Push a loop of each end through the top of the main coils as shown.

-Finally, pass the two ends of the rope through this loop.
+Pass the two ends of the rope through these loops.

 Pull it all tight and your rope is coiled!